ankurvdev/stencil/docs/Runtime.md

 The stencil runtime provides a reference implementation of the code-generator for some widely-used application

-The code-generator itself isnt tied to the runtime, but the built-in templates are.
+The code-generator itself isnt tied to the runtime.

-A user is free to replace the built-in templates with their own custom templates that generate code free from any dependencies on the Stencil runtime.
+Support for stencil runtime is provided via built-in templates, which can be easily replaced to have the code-generator generate code free from any dependencies.

 The main scenarios that the runtime covers are